agvxov/cursed_c/README.md

 ### ?
 If one asks a C programmer
-"can the ternary operator be used to conditionally declare a variable" even if he never needed to use it, he will instinctively answer yes.
+"can the ternary operator be used to conditionally declare a (const) variable" even if he never needed to use it, he will instinctively answer yes.
 Yet,